MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-Label -Identity <LabelGUIDorName> -AdvancedSettings @{Key="value1,value2"}
 ```

-**For a multiple string value for the same key,** use the following syntax:
+**For a multiple string value for the same key**, use the following syntax:

 ```PowerShell
 Set-Label -Identity <LabelGUIDorName> -AdvancedSettings @{Key=ConvertTo-Json("value1", "value2")}